 __ Q61.
 I motivate others to work towards accomplishing visions for the future of the church.

 __ Q62.
-I am naturally drawn into leadership roles.
+I am naturally drawn to leadership roles.

 __ Q63.
 I find it easy to inspire people to work together for the benefit of God’s kingdom.